sampath030/kube-shedder/README.md

 Configure your deployment with **separate** readiness and liveness probes:

 > **Important**: Do NOT use the same endpoint for both probes.
 The readiness probe (`/ready`) returns 503 when overloaded, which is intentional - it removes the pod from load balancing.
 The liveness probe (`/health`) should always return 200 as long as the process is running.
 Using `/ready` for liveness would cause Kubernetes to restart healthy-but-busy pods.
+>
+> Set `failureThreshold` on the readiness probe low (typically `1`) so the pod is marked NotReady as soon as load shedding starts.
+Liveness can keep the default higher threshold since it should only trip on true process failure.

 ```yaml
 apiVersion: apps/v1